carsondipan/pet-social-app/README.md

 ## Description
-Pet Social app is a phot sharing social networking service that allows users to upload media that can shared publicly with followers.
-Users can browse other users content, like photos, and follow other users to add their content to a personal feed.
+Pet Social app is a photo sharing social networking service that allows users

+to upload media that can be shared publicly

+with followers.
+Users can browse other users content, like photos,

+and follow other users to add their content to a personal feed.
 ***